 8. Da Antonio – this well-renowned Italian restaurant serves pizzas cooked in a wood-fired oven and other Italian classics.

 9. Sofa de Pancho – a superb little restaurant offering Mexican classics like tacos, tortillas and chili con carne, as well as great cocktails.

 10. Prohibicija – one of the best places for craft beer in the city, with an extensive selection of great beer to choose from.

 11. Sky Bar – if you’re on the lookout for a bar with great views over Vilnius, Sky Bar is your best bet.
 This chic bar is located on the 22nd floor atop the Radisson Blu Hotel.
 A wide variety of alcoholic and non-alcoholic beverages, cocktails and finger food.

 The Old Town is the best place to stay in Vilnius as it is a good base to see all the major sights.
 There are plenty of good options in or in the vicinity of the Old Town for all budgets.

-- Splurge: Kempinski Hotel Cathedral Square, excellent top-choice pick in the Old Town overlooking the Cathedral Square.
+- Splurge: Grand Hotel Kempinski Vilnius, excellent top-choice pick in the Old Town overlooking the Cathedral Square

 Now, what do you think?
 What are some of the best things to do in Vilnius?
 And is Vilnius on your bucket list?
 Share your thoughts with us in the comments below!